-This discussion will be an oral presentation and leading of class discussion based on your research paper.
+The discussion is an oral presentation and leading of class discussion based on your research paper.
 By 12pm ET the Wednesday before your group discussion each group should email me the file of their presentation.
 The presentation should follow the examples I have given in the first half of the semester.
 Groups should plan on this discussion lasting ~40 minutes of class time.
+Do not have one person present the results section of the paper.
+The results should be a major focus of your presentation and should be divided amongst the group.

-You will be evaluated both as a group and as an individual, each consisting of ~10% of your final grade.
+You will be evaluated both as a group and as an individual, each consisting 5% of your final grade.
 You will be evaluated on your preparation (quality of slide show and knowledge of the content), oral presentation (logic, delivery, and timing), discussion period (leading the class in discussion of the material), and clarity of presentation and discussion.

-5) Final Exam (155 points, ~25%)
+6) Final Exam (125 points, ~21%)

 Date Section Time Location Tues.
-12/15 Section 001 7:45am-9:45am ET Online via D2L Thurs.
-12/17 Section 002 12:45pm-2:45pm ET Online via D2L similar to the weekly quizzes.
+4/27 Section 001 7:45am-9:45am ET Online via D2L Wed.
+4/28 Section 002 10:00am-12:00pm ET Online via D2L

+The final exam will be cumulative over all material covered during the semester.
+The final will consist of multiple choice questions.
+You will be allowed a calculator, but no other material.
+The final exam will occur via D2L similar to the other exams.
 Students will be required to use Respondus Lockdown Browser for the final exam.
 The exact window of dates and times for the online final exam will be determined later and stated in class meetings closer to the final exam dates.